cisco-en-programmability/dnacenter_wired_client_detail/README.md

 - $ python get_wired_client_info.py MAC_address

-This script will use the Cisco DNA Center APIs to retrive information regarding wired clients.
+This script will use the Cisco DNA Center APIs to retrieve information regarding wired clients.

 Sample output: